shushpan/aws-ssm-connect/README.md

 - `-v, --version`: Show version information
 - `-h, --help`: Display help information

+You can omit the `-c` and `-d` flags, and the tool will use the default values.

 ### AWS Profile Selection

 If you don't specify a profile with the `-p` flag, the tool will: